reactjs/react.dev/content/docs/hooks-reference.md

 > Tip
 >
-> If you're migrating code from a class component, `useLayoutEffect` fires in the same phase as `componentDidMount` and `componentDidUpdate`, so if you're unsure of which effect Hook to use, it's probably the least risky.
+> If you're migrating code from a class component, `useLayoutEffect` fires in the same phase as `componentDidMount` and `componentDidUpdate`.
+However, **we recommend starting with `useEffect` first** and only trying `useLayoutEffect` if that causes a problem.
+>
+>If you use server rendering, keep in mind that *neither* `useLayoutEffect` nor `useEffect` can run until the JavaScript is downloaded.
+This is why React warns when a server-rendered component contains `useLayoutEffect`.
+The fix is to either move that logic to `useEffect` (if it isn't necessary for the first render), or to delay showing that component until after the client render (if the HTML looks broken until `useLayoutEffect` runs).
+>
+>To exclude a component that needs layout effects from the server-rendered HTML, render it conditionally with `showChild && <Child />` and defer showing it with `useEffect(() => { setShowChild(true); }, [])`.
+This way, the UI doesn't appear broken before hydration.

 ### `useDebugValue` {#usedebugvalue}